-Total number of identical bases in the matching region x 100, divided by the total number of bases in the matching region.
-Length of the matching segment in the transcript x 100, divided by the total length of the transcript.
-Length of the assembled sequence x 100, divided by the length of the corresponding database entry.
+% Identity Total number of identical bases in the matching region x 100, divided by the total number of bases in the matching region. % Transcript Match Length of the matching segment in the transcript x 100, divided by the total length of the transcript. % of Full Length Length of the assembled sequence x 100, divided by the length of the corresponding database entry.
 Values greater than 100% indicate that the assembled sequence is longer than the database entry.
-Accession number of the best match.
-Total number of assembled reads for that sequence.
-Name assigned to the assembled sequence, using the criteria specified in the wizard.
-Normalized value calculated from the raw score and expressed in units of "bits," a common measure in information theory.
-Database (e.g. RefSeq, Custom, etc.) from which the best matching gene came.
-Description of the best match.
-Position in the database entry where the match ends.
-Length of the database entry, in bases.
-Best matching gene meeting criteria defined in the wizard.
-Position in the database entry where the match begins.
-Organism from which the best matching gene came.
-Position in the assembled sequence where the match ends.
-Length of the assembled sequence, in bases.
-Position in the assembled sequence where the match begins.
-"Expectation value," an estimate of the probability of obtaining the observed alignment score with two random sequences.
-Expectation values are less sensitive to length than Bit scores and are therefore are generally a better measure of alignment quality.
+Accession Number Accession number of the best match.
+Assembled Reads Total number of assembled reads for that sequence.
+Assembly ID Name assigned to the assembled sequence, using the criteria specified in the wizard.
+Bit Score Normalized value calculated from the raw score and expressed in units of "bits," a common measure in information theory.
+Database Database (e.g. RefSeq, Custom, etc.) from which the best matching gene came.
+Description Description of the best match.
+Gene End Position in the database entry where the match ends.
+Gene Length Length of the database entry, in bases.
+Gene Name Best matching gene meeting criteria defined in the wizard.
+Gene Start Position in the database entry where the match begins.
+Organism Name Organism from which the best matching gene came.
+Transcript End Position in the assembled sequence where the match ends.
+Transcript Length Length of the assembled sequence, in bases.
+Transcript Start Position in the assembled sequence where the match begins. eValue "Expectation value," an estimate of the probability of obtaining the observed alignment score with two random sequences.
+Expectation values are less sensitive to length than Bit scores and are therefore a better general measure of alignment quality.

-^{} Four columns use default names (e.g., Gene Name, Organism Name) if one of the default RefSeq databases was used in the SeqMan NGen assembly.
+Four columns use default names (e.g., Gene Name, Organism Name) if one of the default RefSeq databases was used in the SeqMan NGen assembly.
 However, if you used a custom GREP expression or a custom database that did not include these fields, these columns may have different names or be absent from the table.